Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/geothermal_fracture_model.rst

  however, no default value is provided so this parameter must be specified.
 This parameter contributes to the calculation of the hydraulic aperture evolution and the resulting changes in fracture permeability.

+FRACTURE_INTERSECTION_PERM <string>
+ Specifies how the permeability is treated at the intersection of one or more fractures.
+The options are: `MAXIMUM` (or `MAX`), `SUMMATION` (or `SUM`).
+If `MAXIMUM` is chosen, the maximum permeability of the individual intersecting fractures is assigned at the fracture intersection.
+If `SUMMATION` is chosen, the sum of the individual intersecting fractures is assigned at the fracture intersection.

 FRACTURE
  Opens a FRACTURE block, which defines parameters and controls for individual